JavierSanchez-Utges/JSU-CV/rendercv_output/Dr_Javier_Sánchez_Utgés_CV.md

 ## University of Dundee, PhD in Structural Bioinformatics

-- Sept 2020 – present
+- Sept 2020 – Mar 2025
-- PIPS Internship at ABPI
 - Supervised 7 students across BSc, MSc and PhD degrees
-- Reviewer of contributions for ISMB 2024: 3DSIG
 - Student Representative of Computational Biology Division
+- Thesis: *"Computational methods for the characterisation and evaluation of protein-ligand binding sites"*

 ## Universitat Pompeu Fabra, MSc in Bioinformatics for Health Sciences

 - Sept 2018 – July 2020
 - Grade: 9.3/10
-- Honours: *Introduction to Perl*
 - 9-month Internship at the [Barton Group](https://www.compbio.dundee.ac.uk/), University of Dundee
-- MSc Thesis: *"Ankyrin repeats in context with population variation"*
+- Thesis: *"Ankyrin repeats in context with population variation"*

 ## Universitat Autònoma de Barcelona, BSc in Genetics

 - Sept 2014 – July 2018
 - Grade: 8.4/10
-- Honours: *Bioinformatics*, *Molecular Structure & Interactions*
 - 12-month Erasmus exchange at University of Dundee
 - Dissertation: *“Methods for the detection and estimation of selection acting upon the genome”*

 # Experience

+## University of Dundee, Research assistant

+- Mar 2025 – June 2025
+- Dundee, Scotland

 ## The Association of the British Pharmaceutical Industry (ABPI), Intern